Utilon/MutaPipe_Repo/files_for_README/old_README.md

 MutaPipe has been developed by Deborah Ness, an NIHR Maudsley Biomedical Research Centre PhD Student, in collaboration with and supervised by [Dr Alfredo Iacoangeli](https://www.kcl.ac.uk/people/alfredo-iacoangeli), for her PhD project at the [Department of Basic and Clinical Neuroscience at King's College London](https://www.kcl.ac.uk/neuroscience/about/departments/basic-clinical-neuroscience).

-This work has not yet been published (April 2022).
+This work has not yet been published (Dec 2021).

+However, a dataset produced with MutaPipe for all genes available in the ClinVar Database has been presented as a poster at an international research conference in Italy in September 2021 ("THE 1° MASBIC - DISVA ANNUAL SYMPOSIUM - From structure to function: unveiling the role of proteins in health and disease")
+The dataset is available [here](https://drive.google.com/drive/folders/1hqvAOLGMJuYqKuB1poH5_JPXFHDxwX80?usp=sharing).

 ## Documentation

 ### Workflow

-MutaPipe uses the inputted gene names to find all associated PDB IDs (using the PDB API) and downloads all corresponding `fasta`, `mmCif`, and `pdb` files for further anaylses (will require disk space depending on the number and size of the available structures).
+MutaPipe uses the inputted gene names to find all associated PDB IDs (using the PDB API) and download all corresponding `fasta`, `mmCif`, and `pdb` files for further anaylses (will require disk space dependant on how many structures are available for the input genes (and their size)).
 In a next step, MutaPipe parses all the downloaded files and combines all relevant information (e.g. resolution, sequence, unsolved residues in PDB structures).
-Subsequently, MutaPipe accessess the canonical protein sequences for all input genes (from the UniProt fasta file) and uses *BLASTp* (e-value threshold: .05) to identify all mismatches, incl.
-SAVs, available in the identified PDB structures. *BLASTp* is performed separately for every sequence in every structure against the UniProt reference sequence for the input gene associated with this structure (e.g. *BLASTp* of all sequences in a given *FUS* structure against the canonical protein sequence for *FUS*).
+Subsequently, MutaPipe accessess the canonical protein sequences for all input genes (from the UniProt fasta file) and uses *BLASTp* (e-value threshold: .05) to identify all variants available in the identified PDB structures. *BLASTp* is performed for every sequence in every structure against the UniProt reference sequence for the gene associated with this structure (e.g. *BLASTp* of all sequences in a given *FUS* structure against the canonical sequence for *FUS*).
 The `.xml` output files generated by *BLASTp* are parsed and used to extract information, incl.: e-value, bit, alignment length, mismatches, close mismatches, gaps, indels.
-This information will be used by MutaPipe to identify all unique sequences in the PDB which are associated with the input genes and subsequently get the best n structures (the ones with the highest resolution) for each of these sequences.
+This information will be used by MutaPipe to identify all unique sequences in the PDB which are associated with the input genes and subsequently get the best structure (the one with the highest resolution) for each of them.

 MutaPipe achieves this by sorting the data to get:
-- all available wildtype (WT) structures for the input genes
-- the best *n* structures per SAV (structures with only this one amino acid change/mutation and no other amino acid changes/mutations)
+- the best structure per point mutation (structures with only this one mutation and no other mutations)
-- the best *n* structures per unique sequence/combination of mutations available in the PDB (including WT/no mutation)
+- the best structure per unique combination of mutations available in the PDB (including WT/no mutation)
-- the best *n* structures for any specific mutation, regardless of other mutations in the same structure
+- the best structure for any specific mutation, regardless of other mutations in the same structure

 Finally, whenever corresponding data is available, MutaPipe will annotate variants using variant information from ClinVar, incl. information on variant pathogenicity.